 Study Assistance

 Several study materials are available to doctoral students during the time they are studying for the Qualifying Examination, including a list of competencies for the epidemiology and biostatistics courses and one sample in-class exam with answers.
 Resources for the take-home exam will include writing guidelines.
 Materials will be available to doctoral students on request during the semester before taking the examination, but the Exam Committee strongly encourages students to work through their own answers to the sample questions prior to reading the answers.
-These materials are available from the Exam Committee Chair or Division Coordinator.
+These materials are available from the Exam Committee Chair.
 Peer group study sessions are encouraged.
-The Exam Committee Chair, or designees, hosts a review session before the examination, during which students may ask questions about the practice exam solutions.
+The Exam Committee Chair, or designee, hosts a review session before the examination, during which students may ask questions about the practice exam solutions.

 Grading